Get in Touch

 • Extracting packages without dpkg

-• Exploring further reading on package management
+• Further readings on package management

-• Overview of the boot strap process
+• Overview of the bootstrap process

-• Understanding BIOS, boot loaders, and the mini-Debian system
+• BIOS, boot loader, and mini-Debian system

-• Configuring runlevels
+• Understanding runlevels

 • Default parameters for each init script

-• Configuring the hostname
+• Setting the hostname

-• Filesystem configuration during boot
+• Filesystem initialization

-• Managing system messages
+• System messages

-• Managing kernel messages
+• Kernel messages

-• Understanding the udev system
+• The udev system

 Authentication and Security